 When this happens, the muscle transfers the stress to the bone.
 This causes tiny cracks, or stress fractures, to form.

-According to the AFP, females, athletes, and military recruits are at higher risk of developing stress fractures.
+Statistics suggest that females, athletes, and military recruits are at

 Stress fractures can be the result of:

 - wearing improper footwear, such as worn or inflexible shoes